 That’s great news for the future.
 Reducing the consumption of oil doesn’t just prolong reserves: it also reduces overall demand for new oil extraction with all of the attendant environmental problems that come with most oil drilling and mining techniques.

 DST is a game changer.
-Using our technique oil can be restored to it’s previous status, the additive package placed within, and returned.
+Using our technology, oil can be restored to it’s previous status, the additive package placed within, and returned.

 Want to learn more?